Document downloads - Contract administration case law

 • Defining completion of construction works

-This guidance note is intended to summarise the principal features of completion of construction works under a variety of construction contracts.
+This practice information is intended to summarise the principal features of completion of construction works under a variety of construction contracts.
 It is intended to be of use to surveyors who are certifying, or providing services in consequence of or in relation to, completion of construction works.

-This guidance note introduces the subject of damages for delay to completion by looking at the general principles including areas such as law; reasons for introduction within a contract; amounts of damages, and how sums are deducted, certified or released.
+This practice information introduces the subject of damages for delay to completion by looking at the general principles including areas such as law; reasons for introduction within a contract; amounts of damages, and how sums are deducted, certified or released.

 • Appointing a project manager